 Caution

-Stimulants can increase heart rate and blood pressure.
-They may not be the best option if you have heart or blood pressure problems.
+Stimulants can increase heart rate and blood pressure, so if you have heart or blood pressure problems, they may not be the best option.

-Here are a few drugs and classes with boxed warnings.
-This isn’t a full list of warnings.
+Here are a few drugs and drug classes with boxed warnings.
+This is not a full list of warnings.
 Always ask your doctor or pharmacist about specific drug side effects and risks:

-• Aripiprazole (Abilify) and quetiapine (Seroquel) aren’t FDA approved for use in anyone under age 18 due to the of risk suicidal thoughts and behavior.
+• Aripiprazole (Abilify) and quetiapine (Seroquel) are not FDA-approved for use in anyone under 18 years old due to the risk of suicidal thoughts and behavior.

 • Antipsychotic medication use in older adults with dementia-related psychosis can increase the risk of death.